nadiamariduena/crypto-punk-clone-react-web3/README.md

 <br>
 <br>

+# 🐖

+> I know this is not a blog, but my sister is visiting me and I didnt see her for 4 years so I had to make a pause for a couple of hours.

-### Now we dont need the hardcoded data so delete it
+### Now we don't need the hardcoded data so delete it

 ```javascript
 // before